Strengthen Value and Trust for Your Clients, Earn More Fees for Yourself

 Savvy investors may choose to open a self-directed IRA because of the potential to build a more secure future through the creation of a more diverse portfolio.

 With a self-directed IRA, clients truly manage their investments themselves and control their retirement savings strategy with a variety of nontraditional investments they know and understand.
 In fact, your clients might already be investing in these alternatives outside of their existing retirement plan.
 The tax advantages offered through self directed IRA plans could make this a compelling strategy for individuals who are comfortable directing their own retirement investments.

-The nontraditional investments in self-directed IRAs or a 401(K) might include:
+The nontraditional investments in self-directed retirement plans might include:

-- Real estate equity ownership: commercial or residential properties (U.S. and internationally), rental property, vacation home, renovations, new construction, farmland, raw land, foreclosures, and more
+- Real estate equity ownership: commercial or residential properties (U.S. and internationally), rental property, renovations, new construction, farmland, raw land, foreclosures, and more

 - Business investments: partnerships, joint ventures, private stock